htzyldzh/RTEAIS/README.md

 **Insight.** Adaptation is compatible with real-time guarantees only when the adaptation space itself is bounded and analyzable.
 A promising direction is to certify a finite set of runtime modes and allow online switching only among verified configurations.

-### 5.4 Isolation--Sharing Tradeoffs: Temporal Isolation vs. System Efficiency
+### 5.4 Isolation--Sharing Tradeoffs: Isolation Guarantees vs. Resource Efficiency

 Isolation reduces interference and simplifies compositional reasoning, but static partitions may leave accelerators and memory underutilized.
 Sharing improves utilization but requires interference-aware scheduling, resource accounting, and enforcement.